boyter/boyter.org/content/posts/aws-abusing-search-engine-gets-abused.md

 In the former case the ip address that called this is instantly assigned a high value which results in the rate limit being applied instantly for an hour or so.
 The latter allows the query to run, but ensures they need wait a minute or so.

-I also changed the limiter to be more punative.
-If you keep making quries when limited it keeps adding to the cooldown value.
+I also changed the limiter to be more punitive.
+If you keep making queries when limited it keeps adding to the cooldown value.
 The final step was to persist the list of spammy ip's and their cooldowns so restarting the service does not allow them a free pass.

 With that implemented all of the spam is now gone.